datawire/pib/README.md

 1. Run a single service and its dependencies locally, with support for a quick feedback loop.
    Local runtime is in a production-like local Kubernetes cluster (using minikube).
 2. Run all the multiple services that compose your application together, spinning up a fully functional application.
-3. Use the same configuration to run your services in production... while allowing you to use the infrastructure of your choice.
-   While Pib builds on modern container technology like Docker and Kuberentes, it does not lock you in to that ecosystem for production usage.
-   For example, you can use Pib to create a AWS RDS database for production use.

 Features include: